 If you understand Latin at all, the scientific name for the crimson bellied conure is a little confusing.
 Perlata means pearly and we’re discussing the pearly conure in a bit, so why was the name ‘pearly’ not used for that species?

-The black capped conure can naturally be found in both the lowland forests of the southern Amazon basin as well as higher altitude areas on the eastern side of the Andes mountains.
+The black-capped conure can naturally be found in both the lowland forests of the southern Amazon basin as well as higher altitude areas on the eastern side of the Andes mountains.
 Like a number of the other species on this list, the natural population is threatened by habitat loss.
-This has lead to black capped conures being listed as Near Endangered.
+This has led to black-capped conures being listed as Near Endangered.